 In coordination with the Department of Education, the Mathematics Department offers a 4+1 BS/MA in Mathematics Secondary Education.
 This program is designed for undergraduate students who are interested in a teaching career to complete both Bachelor of Science degree in Mathematics and a Master of Arts degree in Secondary Education.
+(Fall 2022: New admissions to this program are temporarily suspended; open to current undergraduates only)

 The program is completed in five academic years plus one summer.
 During the first four years, students complete their BS in Mathematics requirements.
 In the summer following their fourth year and in their fifth academic year, students complete the requirements for the MA in Secondary Education.